A Brief History

 As Mabel became more skilled at making books, she started teaching others.
 Her students wanted opportunities to connect with other book artists, but there was no organization available to them.
 So, in October 2000, Mabel decided to see if there was enough interest to form a new Tucson arts organization.
 Karen Green, Director of the Muse, generously offered a meeting place and Mabel put together a postcard inviting those interested in forming a book and paper artists group to a first meeting.
 About twenty-five people showed up.
 They broke into groups and brainstormed over what such an organization should be like.
 Volunteers offered to help draft a set of by-laws.
 Once these were completed, a second meeting was held on January 21, 2001, and PaperWorks, the Sonoran Collective for Paper and Book Artists, was born.
 Forty people attended and signed on as charter members, and, by the end of the first year membership had swelled to over 100 artists.

 The first board of Directors consisted of Mabel Dean, Betsy Farmer, Connie Kampsula, Vanessa Dearing, Mary Ann Walter, Barbara Lewis, Curt Dornberg, Diane Pollack, and Terry Enfield.
-The first PaperWorks Journal was published informally on several sheets of paper shortly after the initial meeting.
-The Journal is now a quarterly literary journal about the book and paper arts.
-The organization created a monthly email newsletter, The PaperWorks Enews, providing event information and special announcements.
+The first PaperWorks Journal was published informally on several sheets of paper shortly after the initial meeting and evolved into a literary journal about the book and paper arts.
+Today the organization creates a monthly email newsletter, The PaperWorks Enews, providing event information and special announcements.

 Mabel¹s original vision for PaperWorks was modeled after the Santa Fe BAG (Book Arts Group), of which her sister is a member.
 It was her desire that PaperWorks be an organization for all book and paper artists, including hobby artists, serious artists, and professional artists.
 She wanted the members to be able to come together and learn from each other at meetings, workshops and in salon settings.
 This is very much in concert with her personal life goal, to get people involved in making art and experiencing the joy and satisfaction that comes from the creative process.